arbor-sim/arbor/doc/cpp_hardware.rst

     Return value:

-    * no value: the :cpp:any:`optional` return value contains no value if the
+    * **no value**: the :cpp:any:`optional` return value contains no value if the no thread count was specified by an environment variable.
-    * has value: the number of threads set by the environment variable.
+    * **has value**: the number of threads set by the environment variable.

     Throws: